Stoke Depot Opening Times: 07.30am – 5.00pm Mon to Fri | Shrewsbury Depot Opening Times: 08.00am – 5.00pm Mon to Fri

 • The Work in Compressed Air Regulations 1996 (SI 1996/1656) − these regulations deal with those aspects where the user is operating in a pressure higher than atmospheric, e.g. tunnelling.

-• The Pressure Systems Safety Regulations 2000 (PSSR): Governs the integrity and safety of the compressor system itself.
+• The Pressure Systems Safety Regulations 2000 (PSSR): Governs the integrity and safety of the system itself.
 A failure in mechanical integrity (e.g., overheating) is a primary cause of air quality contamination.

 • Control of Substances Hazardous to Health (COSHH) Regulations 2002 (SI 2002/2677 − also as amended by S.I.
 2004 No. 3386 in respect of the term “workplace exposure limit”) − these regulations identify the maximum exposure limits for a defined list of contaminants which may be present in a workplace atmosphere.
-COSHH places a direct responsibility on the employer (as the ‘Duty Holder’) to ensure the RPE is fit for purpose and that air quality is tested by a ‘Competent Person’.
+COSHH places a direct responsibility on the employer (as the ‘Duty Holder’) to ensure the RPE is fit for purpose and that air quality testing is performed by a ‘Competent Person’.

 The exposure limits are now identified by the single term “workplace exposure limit (WEL)” which encompasses both long- and short-term exposure.
 Related to COSHH is a reference listing published annually under the identity EH40 “Occupational Exposure Limits”.